-The Chinese dragon can be best described as a creature with a snake-like body, a head consisting of features of various animals, and legs with claws that reminds one of condors.
+The Chinese dragon can be best described as a creature with a snake-like body, a head consisting of features of various animals which include antlers, the snout of a crocodile, and legs with claws that reminds one of condors.

 In feng shui and Chinese culture, the dragon is the ultimate symbol of yang energy.

 The dragon zodiac is also the only celestial creature to be among the Chinese zodiac.

 And in the Shuowen dictionary (說文解字), which is the oldest Chinese character dictionary from the Han dynasty, states the dragon as the chief of all reptiles.